jogoodma/homology-explorer/docs/draft_report.md

 The `dbBuilder.py` script constructs this `duck.db` database using the DuckDB python API.
 Once constructed, it is then embedded the API service at `apps/api/app/duck.db` where it is accessed by the web application as needed.

-## Application Programming Interface

-An application programming interface (API) can be used to efficiently broker, transform, and validate data between the database and the UI by managing the database requests made by the UI as the user interacts with the application.
+### Stage 2: Asynchronous Object Relational Model

 Python is the preferred language for this API because the application relies on the extensive `networkx` python library to compute network analyses.
 Keeping the API semantics within the same language as the main computational library maintains a level of desirable level of simplicity.
+The second stage of the API Docker container build implements the python `FastAPI` framework the API service for the Homology Explorer.

-`FastAPI` is a popular python RESTful API web framework focused on high performance and easy development^[https://fastapi.tiangolo.com/].
-We selected the framework for our web application backend because:
+`FastAPI` is a popular python RESTful API web framework focused on high performance and quick development.
+We selected the framework for our web application backend because of these features which the Homology Explorer leverages:

-- `FastAPI` can run asynchronously through an ASGI^[https://asgi.readthedocs.io/en/latest/] (Asynchronous Server Gateway Interface) which allows it to efficiently enqueue, await, and handle API calls from multiple concurrent users.
+- `FastAPI` can run asynchronously through an ASGI^[https://asgi.readthedocs.io/en/latest/] (Asynchronous Server Gateway Interface) like `Uvicorn`^[https://www.uvicorn.org/] which allows it to efficiently enqueue, await, and handle API calls from multiple concurrent users.
 It also boosts performance for API calls requiring multiple SQL queries to construct the response body.
 - `FastAPI` supports object relational modelling through the `SQLAlchemy` library to mix the database queries seamlessly with the `networkx` python library.
-- `FastAPI` supports datatype validation through the `types` and `pydantic` libraries.
+- `FastAPI` supports datatype validation through the `types` and `pydantic`^[https://pydantic.dev/] libraries.
 This ensures the API is sending an appropriate valid response to a requester, and helps determine if the request is even valid in the first place.
-- `FastAPI` also supports several methods for implementing a cache-aside framework which can help increase performance for APIs with high throughput.
-Since that is an expected use-case scenario for this application, this version has *not* been developed with cacheing.
-This may be an advantageous feature one day in the future if the application use-case ever expands.
 - `FastAPI` has the Swagger Docs interface tool enabled by default which makes developing the API much easier by providing an easy way to test different API requests, responses, and ORM schemas.
 - There is good documentation and it is a relatively easy framework to learn and implement.
 For example, this API application is largely inspired by this official tutorial^[https://fastapi.tiangolo.com/tutorial/sql-databases/] from the `FastAPI` documentation.

+`FastAPI` also supports several methods for implementing a cache-aside framework, which can help increase performance for high I/O applications, or parallelization of computationally intensive tasks.
+Since these are not currently part of an expected use-case scenario for this application, this version has *not* been developed with these features.
+However, its worth noting these may be advantageous features one day in the future if the application use-case ever expands to serve a larger audience (cacheing) or users want to perform analyses on larger and larger graphs (parallelization).

-Below is an example directory structure of the `FastAPI` API service embedded with the `duck.db` database.
+Below is an example directory structure of the `FastAPI` API service and a summary of the different file roles.

 ```
 apps/api